Privacy

 • Right to Correct.
 You have the right to request that we correct personal information that we maintain about you that is inaccurate.

-• as required under applicable law, we must take steps to verify your request before we can provide personal information to you, correct or delete personal information, or otherwise process your request.
+• as required or permitted under applicable law, we take steps to verify your request before we can provide personal information to you, correct, or delete personal information, or otherwise process your request.
 To verify your request, you must provide your name, email address, and state of residence, and you may also have the option to provide you phone number.
 If we believe we need further information to verify your request as required by law, we may ask you to provide additional information to us.

 • we will process your request within 45 days after receipt of a verifiable request, unless we notify you that we require additional time to respond, in which case we will respond within such additional period of time required by law.
 If your request involves us providing personal information to you, we may deliver the personal information to you through your account, if you maintain an account with McDonald’s, or electronically or by mail at your option.
 If electronically, then we will deliver the information to you or, if you so request and if permitted by law, to another entity, in a portable and, to the extent technically feasible, in a structured, commonly used, machine-readable format that allows you to transmit the information from one entity to another without hindrance.

 b.
 Right to Opt Out of Sales or Sharing.
 You have the right to opt out of the disclosure of personal information about you for consideration and the sharing of personal information about you for cross-context behavioral advertising.
-Select Do Not Sell My Info to be directed to an interactive form through which you may submit an online request to opt-out.
+Select Do Not Sell or Share My Information to be directed to an interactive form through which you may submit an online request to opt-out.
 To opt-out of collection of information by analytics, advertising, and social media partners, you can select Cookie Settings on McDonald’s website and disable cookies.
 You can also visit the opt-out tools provided by the Network Advertising Alliance and the Digital Advertising Alliance.

 Additionally, McDonald’s will process opt-out requests submitted by a consumer’s opt-out preference signal as required by applicable law.
 The technical specifications of a consumer’s opt-out preference signal determine how we process such signals.
 For example, if a consumer installs opt-out preference technology on a browser, and the opt-out preference signal it sends is associated solely with a user’s browser, the opt-out will be applied to the browser.
-As of the “Last Updated” date of this Privacy Statement, our processing of opt-out preference signals can be considered “frictionless” under California law.
+As of the “Last Updated” date of the United States Section of this Privacy Statement, our processing of opt-out preference signals can be considered “frictionless” under California law.

 c.
 Sensitive Personal Information.
 McDonald’s does not use or disclose sensitive personal information for purposes that, under applicable law, require us to offer consumers a “Right to Limit” the use or disclosure of sensitive personal information.